How to Eat Healthy on a Budget

 5 | Buy In Bulk

 You almost always save money when you buy in bulk.
 The price per pound or ounce is usually significantly lower than when you buy the same item in smaller quantities.
-Costco and Boxed.com (more about Boxed.com below) are my favorite places to shop for bulk items.
+Costco is one of my favorite places to shop for bulk items.

 A few things I like to buy in bulk are snacks like chips and fruit snacks, meats, veggies, coffee and so much more.
 The trick is only buying what you can eat before it goes bad.
 Unless you can freeze it or preserve it via some other method.